 Over 40 years ago, my husband and I were expecting our first child and attending Lamaze classes at Rose Medical Center.
 At the time, Rose had the reputation for being the best place in Colorado to have a baby.
 Well, that hasn’t changed!
 Now, I am proud to be a resource for new families as the coordinator of the Rose Doula program.

 While I have worked at Rose since 1982, I have enjoyed teaching childbirth and breastfeeding classes as well as supporting families as a birth doula.
 Over the years, I have had the pleasure to connect with women, couples and families as they prepared for their new babies.
 Being a doula allowed me to nurture, guide, support and share in the joy of birth over and over again.
-Although I am no longer taking doula clients of my own, I continue to be available as a back-up for our doula team.
-The joy of being present as a new baby is welcomed into the world is still one of my greatest joys.

 I look forward to helping connect you with a Rose Doula who will play a major role in your birth experience, helping to make it positive, manageable and memorable.
 We all look forward to being part of your birth journey at Rose, still Colorado’s best place to deliver your baby!